-This Economic Recovery and Resiliency Plan was funded by the Coronavirus Aid Relief and Economic Rescue Plan Act (ARPA) focuses on resiliency.
+This Economic Recovery and Resiliency Plan was created by the Green River Area Development long-term changes and actions to lessen the impact First, broadband, which had previously been District through a partnership planning grant of future pandemics or other disasters.
+The American funded by the Coronavirus Aid Relief and Economic Rescue Plan Act (ARPA) focuses on resiliency.
 Security (CARES) Act.
 Partners in the joint funding agreement are the Kentucky Department for Local Government and the Economic Development Administration (EDA).